Service, Spirituality, and Ministry on Campus

 Social Concerns Seminars

 Through the Department of Theology, the Center for Social Concerns offers a variety of one-credit social concern seminars throughout the year and in academic break periods.
 The seminars are based on experiential and/or service learning, focusing on issues of poverty, justice, peace, and related concerns.
-These 1-credit courses are listed at the 30-000-level in Theology.
+These one-credit courses are listed at the 3xxxx-level in Theology.
 They do not meet either of the University requirements in Theology.
-For more information on these seminars visit the Center for Social Concerns website.

 The Vocation Initiative